zackmdavis/Less_Wrong_Drafts/said_scrap2.md

 Even more obviously, it's not that Achmiz is right about everything; I've had my [disagreements with him](https://www.lesswrong.com/posts/aofsjKJ8CZTHYkX7F/on-the-normativity-of-debate-a-discussion-with-said-achmiz), as I've had [with anyone](https://quoteinvestigator.com/2015/04/04/agree/).

-It's about a principle that I've spent the last decade of my life[^more-ways] fighting for, that the truth matters, and specifically, that the truth matters more than people's feelings.
-If someone makes an intellectually substantive comment on an intellectual discussion forum, it makes sense to object if it's false or irrelevant.
-It does not make sense to object that the intellectually substantive comment makes you feel bad, because whether the comment makes you feel bad has no bearing on whether the comment is true or relevant.
-As a grown-up on an intellectual discussion forum, it's not other people's job to manage your feelings.

-[^more-ways]: Given the existential risk situation, perhaps in more ways than one.

-To be clear, I'm not expecting people to endure arbitrary abuse—just on-topic, intellectually substantive comments.

-I'm also not expecting people to not have feelings.
-As people who know me will attest, I have lots of feelings and tend to wear my heart on my sleeve.
-I sometimes procrastinate checking my email or this website for hours or days when I anticipate receiving a reply that I'll find emotionally aversive.
-It's just that, as a grown-up, I understand that to be _my_ problem.
-Expecting everyone else to censor themselves for my personal comfort would be making it everyone else's problem.

-This website was founded from [a sense that more is possible](https://www.readthesequences.com/A-Sense-That-More-Is-Possible)—that a sufficiently detailed understanding of [the laws](https://www.readthesequences.com/No-One-Can-Exempt-You-From-Rationalitys-Laws) of systematically correct reasoning would enable cognitive feats that would both [improve lives today](https://www.lesswrong.com/posts/jP583FwKepjiWbeoQ/epistle-to-the-new-york-less-wrongians) and help humanity confront the machine intelligence transition.

-It was understood, at the time, that aspiring to systematically correct reasoning was an unnatural ambition that would require effort and probably psychological discomfort.
-As it [was written in the founding texts](https://www.readthesequences.com/Avoiding-Your-Beliefs-Real-Weak-Points):

-> People don't think about the real weak points of their beliefs for the same reason they don't touch an oven's red-hot burners; it's _painful_.

-Correspondingly, the founding texts advised [confronting the pain rather than fleeing from it](https://www.readthesequences.com/Crisis-Of-Faith):

-> Better to think of such rules as, "Imagine what a skeptic would say—and then imagine what they would say to your response—and then imagine what else they might say, that would be harder to answer."
->
-> Or, "Try to think the thought that hurts the most."

-That is, in the Sequences era, it was understood that even if you don't have any persistent and demanding critics in real life, you should try to simulate them.
-It was understood that the process would be unpleasant, but that's it's unpleasant _because_ it involves fighting the human instinct to rationalize, and that the reason to do it anyway is because you care more about being [less wrong](https://tvtropes.org/pmwiki/pmwiki.php/Main/TitleDrop) than about having pleasant emotional experiences.

 In the current era, deep into eternal September, Achmiz's detractors are quite explicit that they don't care that much about being less wrong.
 We are told that there's ["a general trade off between authors' experience and improving correctness"](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=jYt7Mwj2xx6oeqtNA) such that Achmiz's style is more suitable for the yearly Review rather than daily comments.